MathsPrado/LogicalChallenges/README.md

 # 💻 Challenges Solutions (C# Focus)

-This repository serves as a personal portfolio and archive containing my solutions to various programming and data structure challenges, obtained from platforms such as **HackerRank** or **LeetCode**.
+This repository serves as a personal portfolio and archive containing my solutions to various programming and data structure challenges, obtained from platforms such as **LeetCode** or **HackerRank**.

 All solutions are implemented using **C#**.
 This project demonstrates my proficiency in C# and the .NET framework, focusing on clean code, object-oriented design, and efficient algorithmic implementations.